keyboard_arrow_up

 If staff are not available to answer the phone when you call, please leave your name, phone number, and the best time to reach you.
 Your information will be kept confidential and your call will be returned within one business day.

-Costs vary by the type of treatment, but Medicaid covers substance abuse and mental health treatment.
+Costs vary by the type of treatment, but Medicaid covers substance use and mental health treatment.
 We are happy to assist you in applying for Medicaid if needed, and for clients who are self-pay, costs are adjusted based on income.
 Other resources to help with costs may also be available and staff can discuss these with you.

 Family Matters education sessions are free to friends and family to provide information on the disease of addiction and teach skills that are beneficial for healthy, supportive relationships.